 So for between 4 and 5 weeks, I walked about 25km each day – very different from my normal lifestyle.
 I did not have a fridge to hand filled with anything that I wanted at that moment, essentially the larder was empty.
 Walking that amount naturally uses up energy.

 The other huge change was TV.
 Never on the Camino did I watch a TV.
-At home I try to watch only a little TV, however, I do get into the habit during the winter of watching about two hours each night – I have come to regard this as my switch off period.
+At home I try to watch only a little TV, however, I do get into the habit during the winter of watching about an hour each night – I have come to regard this as my switch off period.
 My head stops, has a rest, and I leave work behind.
 However, I notice a big difference between TV watching and reading, while reading I never munch away on snacks – but while watching the television I can eat without really noticing it.
 So that one really answers itself…

 Walking and Mental Health (Exercise in General)

-Not looking after myself whether by socializing, eating good foods or having enough exercise outside does affect my mental health.
+Not looking after myself whether by socializing, eating good foods, or having enough exercise outside does affect my mental health.

 By nurture or nature, I have a grumpy disposition, I am prone to stress, and in the past depression.